 How to pick a travel backpack

-Deciding on the pack style really comes down to what kind of traveler you are.
+Deciding on the pack style comes down to what kind of traveler you are.
 It depends on what you’re looking to do and where you’re going.
-Some need a heavy-duty bag, while others need comfort, and then you have the slower moving travelers.
+Some need a heavy-duty bag, while others need comfort, and then you have the slower-moving travelers.

 So what suits you?
-I’ve broken down each pack and who they may appeal to, there’s no right or wrong here though (maybe hiking the alps with a convertible pack isn’t a good idea, but anyone doing that knows that already).
+I’ve broken down each pack and who they may appeal to for travel.
+There’s no right or wrong here, though (maybe hiking the alps with a convertible pack isn’t a good idea, but anyone doing that knows that already).

 - Top-Loading: Adventure enthusiast.
 Hiking.
 Likes to walk and hitch-hike.
 Long haul.